The Real Austin Tour

 Glad to be out of the place, I wander into the San Jac Saloon just down the street to see Chris Smothers and his band.
 He’s playing his own material and it’s rock-lite with a country-ish tinge but I’d not call it pure country music.
 It’s very pleasant, good in fact, so I stay for about half an hour to watch and listen over a couple of beers.
 But I decide there should be one last stop for tonight, and venture out onto 6th again.

 A block down I come across BD Riley’s again and I hear some blues wafting out of the window.
 Inside, Texiana Bluez are playing.
 They are a proper blues band with a lead singer who can play a mean harmonica.
 It’s 11.30 pm by now and they play some great stuff over the next half an hour until they take a break.
-I discover they’ll probably go on to around 2 am after they return but sadly I’m feeling weary and decide to head back to the hotel.
+I discover they’ll probably go on to around 2 am after they return.
+Sadly I’m feeling weary and decide to head back to the hotel.

 The Live Music Capital of the World, that is.
 I certainly had a great time and heard some excellent music.
 So as I leave 6th Street for the last time on this trip, I think that I’m sure I’ll be back one day.
 I wander for a while and it takes a few minutes to find a taxi that’s free, but eventually I arrive back at the Super 8.